 - Complete and submit the online application

-- Submit Immunization Record (must have 2 MMRs and 2 TB skin tests) to the address below
+- Submit Immunization Record (must have 2 MMRs) to the address below

 - Submit two sealed recommendation letters that include statements regarding your academic achievements and cumulative GPA, to the address below